 Since 2007, he has been a frequent visitor to New Zealand, where he is currently Chief Conductor of Christchurch Symphony Orchestra.
 He has also conducted seasons of The Magic Flute, Aida and Il trovatore for Southern Opera and appeared with the Auckland Philharmonia in concerts with Simon O’Neill and Sumi Jo.

-Tom returned to OA in 2012 for Madama Butterfly and La bohème in 2013; he recently won the Green Room Award for Outstanding Conductor in Opera (Of Mice and Men).
-Upcoming engagements include concerts in Germany, New Zealand, Adelaide and Canberra.
+Tom returned to OA in 2012 for Madama Butterfly and La bohème in 2013; he also won the Green Room Award for Outstanding Conductor in Opera (Of Mice and Men).
+Recently, he accepted the position of Stellvertretender Generalmusikdirektor at Oper Regensburg.